IanW6374/Raspberry-Garage/README.md

 ## Configuration

-The configuration of the platform can be done via the .env file.
+The configuration of the platform options can be done via the .env file.

 ```
 {